jerryc05/FlightPriceCrawler/README.md

 A self-developed flight prices crawling Java app targeting at best performance and smallest size.

 Looking for the latest release?
-It's [here](https://github.com/jerryc05/FlightPriceCrawler/releases), check it out!
+Click [here to go to the release page](https://github.com/jerryc05/FlightPriceCrawler/releases)!

 - [Development Status](#development-status)
 - [Requirements](#requirements)